dhiway/cord/docs/adr/0013-storage-provider-completion.md

 ## Context

-Commons composes Resources with bounded Provider, Drive and S3 registries.
-Resource claims remain application entitlements; provider agreements, manifests, checkpoints, object metadata and content commitments belong to the native storage-provider plane.
-The removed transaction-retention and hop-promotion implementation is not part of the new network.
+Orbis composes TransactionStorage 110, HopPromotion 111 and Resources.
+Soft temporary authorization and renewed hard capacity are distinct.
+The new network also needs one native provider reference on an isolated reservation plus bounded Provider, Drive and S3 registries.

 ## Decision

-Provider, Drive and S3 are the only on-chain storage authorities.
-Provider owns governed zero-stake providers, agreements, manifests, checkpoints, challenges and deletion acknowledgement.
-Drive and S3 own bounded application metadata.
-Resources may issue storage claims, but its long-term storage adapter fails closed until it is explicitly bound to the canonical Provider authority; it must never fabricate a second reservation ledger.
+Keep TransactionStorage as the sole on-chain content-commitment/provenance ledger.
+Its first-network schema is storage version 8 and includes a separate optional reservation-to-provider-agreement map.
+A reservation owner may attach one active, sufficiently sized native agreement before storing content; the reference survives closure for tombstone audit and is removed with the tombstone.
+There is no V7 state upgrade, backfill or migration hook.
+Add bounded zero-stake, Sudo-authorized Provider, Drive and S3 registries.

 The chain stores commitments, authorization, capacity, renewal/deletion state and provider references.
 CID/DAG-PB/UnixFS reconstruction, Bitswap/gateway transport and private content remain off-chain.
 Provider accountability includes health/capacity, failure, re-replication and audit events.
-Fixed-finalized checkpoint duties use the dedicated quorum/confirmation/publication lanes, while finalized manifest-deletion duties produce idempotent `StorageProvider::acknowledge_manifest_deletion` requests through the metadata-derived signer/nonce/finality pipeline.
+The active provider completion contract is checkpoint-v2 plus canonical manifest deletion: fixed-finalized checkpoint duties enter the dedicated quorum/confirmation/publication lanes, while finalized manifest-deletion duties produce idempotent `StorageProvider::acknowledge_manifest_deletion` requests through the metadata-derived signer/nonce/finality pipeline.
 Generic provider-root and agreement-deletion calls are not part of the Commons runtime or developer contract.

-Until the atomic object API cutover completes, authenticated `POST /commit` and `POST /delete` route identities remain reserved and return unavailable before body parsing or byte-store mutation.
+Until P4 completes the atomic object API cutover, authenticated `POST /commit` and `POST /delete` route identities remain reserved and return unavailable before body parsing or DiskStore mutation.
 Pending root/deletion journal structures remain private, dormant implementation bearers only; no production route or worker drains them.
-The cutover must either replace the mutation and completion unit atomically or delete these bearers.
-It must not publish a duplicate generic checkpoint, root, retention, or deletion protocol.
+P4 must either replace the mutation and completion unit atomically or delete these bearers.
+It must not publish a duplicate generic checkpoint, root, or deletion protocol.

 ## Drivers